minad/intro/README.md

 List of design decisions:

-* Keep everything at one place (Actually there are three modules; Intro.Trustworthy is needed for Safe Haskell)
+* Keep everything at one place
 * Conservative extension over the base Prelude
 * Rely only on common additional libraries
 * Avoid writing custom functions